ropensci-archive/roweb2/content/technotes/2020-05-07-rmd-citations/index.md

 Our website is based on Markdown content rendered with Hugo.
 Markdown content is in some cases knit from R Markdown, but with [less functionality than if one rendered R Markdown to html as in the blogdown default](https://bookdown.org/yihui/blogdown/output-format.html).
 In particular, we cannot use the usual BibTex + CSL + Pandoc-citeproc [dance](https://github.com/rstudio/distill/issues/45) to handle a bibliography.
-Thankfully, using the rOpenSci package RefManageR, we can still make our own bibliography building from a BibTeX file without formatting references by hand.
+Thankfully, using the rOpenSci package RefManageR, we can still make our own bibliography from a BibTeX file without formatting references by hand.
 In this post we shall present our custom workflow for inserting citations, as well as more mainstream tools.

 ### Usual citation workflow in Rmd

-To repeat information presented in [Nicholas Tierney's excellent online book "R Markdown for Scientists"](https://rmd4sci.njtierney.com/citing-articles-bibliography-styles.html), to get a bibliography one
+To repeat information presented in [Nicholas Tierney's excellent online book "R Markdown for Scientists"](https://rmd4sci.njtierney.com/citing-articles-bibliography-styles.html), to get a bibliography we have to perform several steps.
+We must...

-* references a bibliography style in the document YAML metadata, with entries such as the one below for R,
+* reference a bibliography style in the document YAML metadata, with entries such as the one below for R,

 ```bibtex
   @Manual{my-citation-key-for-r,